rshihab21/portfolio-react/README.md

 ## Introduction

-This is simple Porfoio react website which is responsive and user frinedly
+This is simple Portfoio react website which is responsive and user frinedly